ECLabs/UpBoard/README.md

 ##IMPORTANT

-Because each slide must call the next slide function from within itself each slide function will not complete until the last slide function completes.
+Because each slide must call the next slide function from within itself, each slide function will not complete until the *final* slide function completes.
 This means if you have a lot of slides in the show then you will use a lot of memory. **You have been warned**

 ##Logo slide data structure: